Javier Orozco

-Javier Antonio Orozco Peñuelas (born 16 November 1987) is a Mexican former professional footballer who played as a forward.
+Javier Antonio Orozco Peñuelas (born November 16, 1987) is a Mexican former professional footballer who played as a forward.
 He is popularly known by his nickname "Chuletita".

 Club career

 Orozco made his debut on September 17, 2005, against Tigres, a game which resulted in a 1–2 victory for Cruz Azul.
-In the 2010 Apertura, he scored the first goal of the season, and currently leads the season with 6 goals.
-He scored 4 goals and had an assist against Real Salt Lake of MLS to defeat them 5–4.
+In the Apertura 2010, he scored the first goal of the season, and currently leads the season with 6 goals.
+He scored 4 goals and had an assist against Real Salt Lake of the MLS to defeat them 5–4.
 He is also the top goalscorer in CONCACAF Champions League history, as he has netted 24 times.

-On 8 June 2016, Jaguares made the signing of Chuletita official for the Apertura 2016.
+On June 8, 2016, Jaguares de Chiapas made the signing of Chuletita official for the Apertura 2016.